Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

 Q table is now replaced by :math:`Q` network to approximate the Q value.
 This way, the :math:`(s,a)` pairs number can be huge.
 As we can encode the state to a feature vector and learn the mapping between the feature vector and the Q value.
-The design of the Q net is simple, it takes :math:`s` as input and has :math:`a` number of output dimensions.
+The design of the Q function is simple, it takes :math:`s` as input and has :math:`a` number of output dimensions.
 The max value of output nodes is chosen to be :math:`max_a(s^{'},a^{'})` in vanilla Q learning.
 Finally, we use the Bellman equation to update the network.
 The optimization target is to minimize the minimum square error (MSE) between the current Q value estimation and the target Q estimation.